FWMoor/Matcha/README.md

 <b>Main Blueprint</b> Allows admin to make changes as he wishes or needs
 <b>Users Blueprint</b> Contains buisness logic for user likes and views and so on

-static		the folder where the  static files can be found templates	the folder containing the Blueprint templates aswell as shared templates utils		the folder that contains the utils that can be used by differnt blueprints config		the python file that contains all the needed configuration setup that needs to be shared on the application db		the connection method to the database aswell as the setup for all the tables decorators	the annotation decorators to ensure that a user is logged in or admin and so on app		the application entry point
+<i>static</i>		the folder where the  static files can be found.
+<i>templates</i>	the folder containing the Blueprint templates aswell as shared templates.
+<i>utils</i>		the folder that contains the utils that can be used by differnt blueprints.
+<i>config</i>		the python file that contains all the needed configuration setup that needs to be shared on the application.
+<i>db</i>		the connection method to the database aswell as the setup for all the tables.
+<i>decorators</i>	the annotation decorators to ensure that a user is logged in or admin and so on.
+    <i>app</i>		the application entry point

 ## Test outline